Objectives & Outcomes

 General Student Outcomes

-To enable the civil and environmental engineering students to accomplish the educational objectives, the curriculum is designed to assure that students, at the time of graduation, would be able to
+To enable the Civil, Environmental, and Construction Engineering students to accomplish the educational objectives, the curriculum is designed to assure that students, at the time of graduation, would be able to

 - Apply knowledge of mathematics, science and engineering.

 - Design and conduct experiments and analyze and interpret data.